-The Penn Hills Charter School of Entrepreneurship is a K-8 public school in Pittsburgh, PA.
-We opened our doors in 2011, and have since grown to educate over 400 students from more than ten school districts in the Greater Pittsburgh area and beyond.
+The Penn Hills Charter School of Entrepreneurship (PHCSE) is a K-8 public school in Pittsburgh, PA.
+We opened our doors in 2011, and have since grown to educate hundreds of students from more than fifteen (15) school districts throughout the Greater Pittsburgh region.

 Our mission is to ensure all students have a real-life 21st-century learning experience, in an innovative, community based public school setting that enables them to reach their highest potential.